 K Ishibashi is a master of building his music from the ground up, from live violin loops to layered singing to beatboxing, in order to create pocket symphonies steeped in classical music and 21st-century pop.
 He brings that ingenuity and songcraft to the Tiny Desk at the NPR Music offices.

 The Brooklyn jazz quartet began by playing benefit concerts for an ill friend, but the band soon realized it had potential for more.
 Endangered Blood's music draws from post-bop, 20th-century chromaticism and New Orleans funeral marches, showcasing compositions both cerebral and gritty.

 With his brilliant debut, Affirmed, Salsburg is likely to become one of those names we all associate with American folk guitar.
 Here, he showcases his intricate and melodic fingerpicking in two instrumental songs inspired by the stories of racehorses from the Kentucky Derby.

+The New York band Hospitality makes music that's unmistakably friendly and welcoming — it's hug-and-a-handshake pop that lives up to its name by jangling and chiming comfortably.
 The group doesn't overwhelm so much as it wears listeners down with a subtle charm offensive.